seahorseing-around/wsg-website/_pages/volunteer.md

 <a href="mailto:gsl@westsidescouts.org?subject=Marketing Lead Enquiry" class="btn btn--success">Make a marketing lead enquiry</a>
 {: .text-center}

-### Group Executive Member x2
+### Group Trustee x2

-A Group Executive Member sits on the Executive Committee.
+A Group Trustee sits on the Group Trustee Board.
 They act as a charity trustee, providing oversight to ensure that the group’s aims are being met in a responsible way.
-This role can be as simple as attending committee meetings, of which we only normally hold a few times a year, but could also be expanded to cover support for almost any area of the group’s activities.
+This role can be as simple as attending board meetings, of which we only normally hold a few times a year, but could also be expanded to cover support for almost any area of the group’s activities.

-- Attend executive meetings
+- Attend Trustee Board meetings

-<a href="mailto:gsl@westsidescouts.org?subject=Group Exec Enquiry" class="btn btn--success">Make a group exec enquiry</a>
+<a href="mailto:gsl@westsidescouts.org?subject=Trustee Enquiry" class="btn btn--success">Make a trustee enquiry</a>
 {: .text-center}

 ## Role descriptions - frontline roles